5 Reasons You Might Want A Website Redesign

 For example, on our website, we use a lot of shapes to show off the content.
 This movement towards shapes is a new trend in website design.

 Other trends are on the rise as well.
-Cinemagraphs use high-quality videos and/or gifts to create a dynamic appearance on a static site.
+Cinemagraphs use high-quality videos and/or gif images to create a dynamic appearance on a static site.

 That said, other trends like kaleidoscope gradients seem to have faded away.
 For the past decade, many professional businesses have shied away from the once-hot website gradient.